AlanAlvarez21/PowTest/README.md

 # PowTest
-A brief proof of work algorith for find a nonce value from a determitaded hash and difficulty
+A brief proof of work algorith for find a nonce value from a determitaded hash with a 'n' difficulty